dbturner/raisethebar/chapters/chapter1.md

 </opt>

 <opt text="it is unclear what the distribution of the data is" correct="true">
-Good job!
 There is no way to tell from the graph given here what the distribution is for each group.
 </opt>

 </choice>